COMPENDIAL UPDATES

 [comment deadline March 31, 2026]

-monograph Morphine Sulfate Injection R Would require compliance with BP’s Parenteral Preparations 3/12/2026
+mono Morphine Sulfate Injection R Would require compliance with BP’s Parenteral Preparations 3/12/2026

 BP